tessercat/stack-deploy/README.md

 **Blacklist**

-The iptables firewall
+The iptables firewall rules
-blacklists addresses and subnets in files at
+drop addresses and subnets
-`/opt/ipset/lists/blacklist4`
-and `/opt/ipset/lists/blacklist6`.
+in ipsets loaded from files at `/opt/ipset/lists/blacklist4` and `/opt/ipset/lists/blacklist6`.
 The `admin_whitelist` variable